Pastoral Counselor ordained Elder/Minister Ambassador at Alpha 7 Ministries M.A.Christian Clinical Counseling &Certified in CreationTherapy

 Here I was a mere 17 getting engaged.
 I could only wonder what she would say.
 She had planned that I go on a college tour and……….
 But whatever my then, husband to be said to her, he surely won her over.
 It was at that time that they bonded.
 He became another son to her.
 We married the following year after a year of engagement & after I had graduated.
 I had an elegant hand intricately long embroidered wedding dress from Joseph Magnin and she personally fabricated and hand crafted me a Vogue sheer long sleeved floor length satin heavenly aqua colored gown with delicately trimmed rhinestones and sequins for our reception.

 To our delight we were blessed with a beautiful bubbly precious healthy smiling little girl first!
+I felt so blessed.
+She couldn't not get here soon enough for her Dad.
+She was actually born on Monday after Father's Day!
 My Mom was so elated!
 When our very own daughter was born she too adorned and lovingly fabricated her with the same delicately made pink and pastel colored embroidered dresses.
 Each time my children were born (we also had four more sons) she came to our home for an extended visit.
 We spent many nights just enjoying the company of one another.
 I always appreciated the way she enjoyed, respected and loved our children and my husband.
 They loved and respected her.
 She was so proud that my husband loved the Lord and was a great father.
 He became a 1st generation upper level Executive Corporate Technology Manager, when he was but (21) twenty one...
 She was thankful that we both worked together in our Business and Ministry as well as raising our children...

 Age can creep up on you!

-said all of this to give you a poignant illustration of what was...
-Be raised as a person of color has many stereotypes.
+I said all of this to give you a poignant illustration of what was...
+To be raised as a person of color has many stereotypes.
 I can remember her telling me how she was beginning to feel strange in this body of hers.
-That that person looking back at her in the mirror was beginning to be quite interesting.
-How her body just would not do the simple tasks as she wanted.
+That the person looking back at her in the mirror was beginning to be quite interesting.
+She was quite cognizant how her body just would not do the simple tasks as she wanted.
 After she retired and well into my adult years she continued to sew, cook and garden.
 But slowly and surely her strong physical stature begins to slightly so ever slightly bow.

 Parents are cherished treasures